Official Tourism Site: https://www.visitmesa.com/visitors-guide/

-Mesa was founded in January 1878 by Mormon (Latter-day Saint or LDS) pioneers and its population is still roughly one-tenth Mormon.
-The Church of Jesus Christ of Latter-day Saints operates one of its oldest temples in Mesa (the Mesa Arizona Temple), and the city is a hub for Latter-day Saints residing in the Phoenix Metro area.
+Mesa (population 457,000) was founded in January 1878 by Mormon pioneers, and its population is still roughly one-tenth Mormon.
+The Church of Jesus Christ of Latter-day Saints operates one of its oldest temples in Mesa (the Mesa Arizona Temple), and the city is a hub for Latter-day Saints residing in the Phoenix Metropolitan area.

 If there was a test to dictate cities that are somewhat of an anomaly, Scottsdale could apply for entrance into the club and pass without a question asked.
 Located in the eastern part of Mari…